Aihara Kanagawa, Japan Travel Guide

 Aihara Station vicinity provides an insight into daily life.
 The main "attractions" are the natural landscapes of Midori Ward and the surrounding areas, including hills, forests, and rivers.

-Most natural attractions, like lakes, rivers, plus public parks, are free to access and open year-round.
-Amenities such as boat rentals or fishing areas at Lake Sagami or Lake Tsukui have specific operating hours and fees.
+Most natural attractions, like lakes, rivers, plus public parks, have the freedom to access and open year-round.
+Facilities like boat rentals or fishing areas at Lake Sagami or Lake Tsukui have specific operating opening hours and prices.

-Guided options are infrequent for Aihara or its immediate surroundings.
+Guided choices are infrequent for Aihara or its immediate surroundings.

 Ruins of a mountain castle from the Warring States period.
 Panoramic views of Lake Tsukui.
 A good hiking destination.